oryeger/DeepOFDM/README.md

 ## coding
 Includes LDPC channel coding and crc
-Table 5.1.3.1-2 i from 3GPP 38.214 is used to defined the MCSs, with addition of custom MCSs 28-30 which are 16QAM with high code-rate
+Table 5.1.3.1-2 from 3GPP 38.214 is used to defined the MCSs, with addition of custom MCSs 28-30 which are 16QAM with high code-rate

 # Execution